withaspirit/Sample-CRUD-Backend/README.md

 - [SQLite](https://github.com/xerial/sqlite-jdbc) - a relational database that is self-contained, meaning it does not require as much client-server configuration like MySQL or PostgreSQL
 - [JSONSimple](https://github.com/fangyidong/json-simple) - JSON file manipulation
 - [UMLDoclet](https://github.com/talsma-ict/umldoclet) - that generates interactive Javadoc pages and UML Class Diagrams for packages.
 It is executed when the user runs ```mvn install```

-It currently lacks integration as a web application.
-My background is mainly in backend-type languages.
-Therefore, I built a Java command-line application instead.

 ## Project Demonstrates: